The Greensteps programme

 Who is involved in Greensteps?

-All students at Greensteds, from the nursery to 6th form, are involved in Greensteps, and the programme is well supported and run by the Staff team.
+All students at Greensteds, from the nursery to the Sixth form, are involved in Greensteps, and the program is well supported and run by the Staff team.
 There are compulsory activities for everyone, as well as extra opportunities for those who want to challenge themselves further.

-Through Greensteps the school has developed productive partnerships with organisations such as Kenya Wildlife Service, Kamili Trust and Born Free.
+Through Greensteps the school has developed productive partnerships with organizations such as Kenya Wildlife Service, Kamili Trust and Born Free.

 What activities are involved in Greensteps?

-The Greensteps programme is diverse and includes annual events as well as regular activities throughout the year.
+The Greensteps program is diverse and includes annual events as well as regular activities throughout the year.
 Academic residential visits such as Geography field trips are also part of Greensteps.
-The current programme can be found overleaf.

 Why is Greensteps important?